RWS/dxa-suite/README.md

             Whitelabel html design
         /ImportExport
-            Scripts/dependencies for working with CM core services for import /modules
+            Scripts/dependencies for working with CM core services for import /module_packages
             All DXA modules packaged individually in zip archives.
+Self contained with CMS content/import scripts.
+        /modules
-Self contained with install scripts and CMS content/import scripts.
+            Only Core/GoogleAnalytics modules packaged individually in zip archives.
+Self contained with only CMS content/import scripts.
-        /nuget
-            All nuget packages that can be published to nuget.org /web
-            Example web application
+        /web/installer
+            A tool for creating a war (web application archive) of DXA

         SDL.DXA.Java.x.y.z.zip (full archive for releasing on github)
 ```